dromescu/awesome_aws_reinvent2017_workshops/README.md

 * DAT339 - Replicate, Analyze, and Visualize Datasets using AWS Database Migration Service and Serverless Big Data Technologies
 * DAT340 - Hands-on Journey for Migrating Oracle databases to the Amazon Aurora PostgreSQL-compatible Edition
 * DAT341 - Working with Amazon ElastiCache for Redis
+* DAT343 - Use AWS DMS to Securely Migrate Your Oracle Database to Amazon Aurora with Minimal Downtime
+* DAT405 - Workshop on Advanced Design Patterns for Amazon DynamoDB

 ## DevOps
 * DEV326 - DevOps Essentials: An Introductory Workshop on CI/CD Practices